-For your stay abroad, you’ll need to take out international health insurance to ensure you enjoy your experience with complete peace of mind.
+For your stay abroad, you’ll need to take out international health insurance to ensure that you enjoy your experience with complete peace of mind.
 International health insurance is also often required to obtain your visa or teaching position.

 What are the advantages of teaching abroad?